 Adding Tailwind padding to your Project is not as hard as you may think.
 All you have to do is to add the classes to the element that you wish to control its space and you are done.
 You can see an example below.

 Tailwind padding between

-This utility helps to control the padding on one side of the element. we can see example of these on the image below.
+This utility helps to control the padding on one side of the element. we can see an example of these in the image below.

 Tailwind padding project